Md7tz/Enhanced-Blog/README.md

 ----

 ## 📖 Installation
-DjangoX can be installed via Pip or Pipenv depending upon your setup.
+Enhanced-Blog can be installed via Pip or Pipenv depending upon your setup.
 To start, clone the repo to your local computer and change into the proper directory.

 ```
 $ git clone https://github.com/Md7tz/Enhanced-Blog.git